 If you use a lot of images on your site, compressing images can reduce the amount of space those images take up, speeding up your site.

 Social Icons Plugin

 I used to use the Simple Social Icons plugin, but I finally got around to making my own.
 One less plugin to clog my site’s load speed!

 This is the only instance where I pay for a plugin, because I found that the free versions were hogging my site’s resources.
-So far Social Warfare is my favorite, and I tried it because it was recommended to me by several blog friends.
+I used to use Social Warfare, but switched to Social Pug after experiencing a couple of security issues with Social Warfare.